Kim Hyong-jik: Biography

+In March 1920, it is recorded that his brother-in-law Kang Jin-sŏk, a member of the Baeksan Military Corps, briefly stayed at his house in Moasan, Linjiang County.
+Although not documented, there is testimony that Kim Hyŏng-jik himself was also a member of the Baeksan Military Corps.

+In the summer of 1921, he moved again to Badaogou, Changbai County, east of Linjiang, where he practiced traditional medicine under the sign "Gwangje Clinic," as he had done previously.
+A Japanese document also recorded his personal details as an influential Korean resident in Changbai County.
+In March 1925, he moved once more to Fusong County and opened Murim Clinic.

+He died on 5 June 1926, at the age of 31.
+In North Korea, it is claimed that his death was due to complications from frostbite suffered while evading Japanese police.
+However, another account suggests that he may have been killed by a Communist group with whom he had longstanding grievances.
+His grave, together with that of his wife Kang Pan-sŏk, is located near Mangyongdae in Pyongyang, Kim Il-sung's birthplace, although it is believed that the remains were relocated there after liberation from their original burial site in China.

 Kim and his wife attended Christian churches, and Kim even served as a part-time Protestant missionary.
 It was reported that his son, Kim Il Sung, attended church services during his teenage years before becoming an atheist later in life.

-Kim Il Sung often spoke of his father's idea of chiwŏn (지원(志遠), righteous aspirations).
+Kim Il Sung often spoke of his father's idea of chiwŏn.

 Kim Jong Il's official government biography states that his grandfather was "the leader of the anti-Japanese national liberation movement and was a pioneer in shifting the direction from the nationalist movement to the communist movement in Korea".
-Kim Hyong-jik is claimed by North Korea to have convened an important meeting of independence activists in November, 1921 memorialized at the Sansong Revolutionary Site.
+Kim Hyong-jik is claimed by North Korea to have convened an important meeting of independence activists in November 1921 memorialized at the Sansong Revolutionary Site.